RamonRomaSM/Secure-chat-exam/README.md

 # INSTRUCTIONS

 + Import the EjercicioChatSeguro folder as a java project
-+ Launch 1 server.java
++ Launch 1 Server
-+ Launch n ClientAppwindow
++ Launch x ClienteAppwindow

+I had to make this for the last exam